-For someone who has lost a parent, the sense of loss and grief never really goes away–it lives just beneath the surface, bubbling up at unexpected moments.
+For someone who has lost a child, parent, or other family member, the sense of loss and grief never really goes away–it lives just beneath the surface, bubbling up at unexpected moments.
 And then there are those moments throughout a year–their birthday, the anniversary of their passing, and even holidays typically associated with celebrating relationships like Mother’s Day and Father’s Day that can be painful.

 As a friend, family member or co-worker of someone going through something like this, you may find yourself wanting to reach out and offer support during these times.
 We know these are sensitive topics to broach and you may have hesitations about not knowing exactly what to do or say, but we’re firm believers that it’s better to try to reach out than to ignore it or say nothing at all–so we’d like to offer these tips to help you along: